meltemod/paiub-website/content/post/social-committee/index.md

   focal_point: Smart
 links:
 slides:
-summary: Social Committee here.
+summary: The role of the Social Events Committee is tocreate opportunities for postdocs to socialize, network, and form friendships and collaborations across disciplines.
 tags:
-- committee
+- Committees
 title: Social Committee
 url_code: ""
 url_pdf: ""